techidaily/site-program-issues/source/_posts/unlocking-gpeditmsc-comprehensive-guide-for-windows-home-users.md

 ![](https://images.drivereasy.com/wp-content/uploads/2018/09/Snap26-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/q4-YQ9Wjtfg?si=6afn1fydg_Wb9B8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  After disabling some Chrome apps and extensions, hopefully you should notice a difference in speed on your Chrome.
 If this fix fails to resolve the Chrome slow issue, don’t worry, there are more fixes for your to try.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qmQjRcnaq9g?si=jadcGtXemUAlKOTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 3: Enable the prediction service on your Chrome